reza55n/listfx/README.md

 ## Output
-Depending on the language, output can be in 2 styles, e.g Bash version is based on the first style and PHP version on the second one:
+Depending on the language, the output can be in 2 styles, e.g Bash version is based on the first style and PHP version on the second one:

-1. A string which each file/folder path is on a separate line and directories are prepended by `"d "` (without quotations), and other structures (files, etc) are prepended by `"- "` or other characters.
+1. A string in which each file/folder path is on a separate line and directories are prepended by `"d "` (without quotations), and other structures (files, etc) are prepended by `"- "` or other characters.

-2. A 2D array which each file/folder is a separate member and itself is an array whose first member is a character representing the type (`"d"` for directories and `"-"` or other characters for non-directories) and the second member is the path.
+2. A 2D array in which each file/folder is a separate member and itself is an array whose first member is a character representing the type (`"d"` for directories and `"-"` or other characters for non-directories) and the second member is the path.